-10/21-3/22: Engage a committee of local businesses and nonprofits, and a consultant, to establish a program to provide grants and/or loans for physical exterior and interior improvements throughout the Project Area, including the Littleville Fairgrounds.
+10/21-3/22: Engage a committee of local businesses and nonprofits, and a consultant, to establish a program to provide grants and/or loans for physical exterior and interior improvements throughout the Project Area.

 4/22-12/23: Administer a grant program to assist interested businesses and nonprofits to refresh storefronts, structures, and displays.
 Further, almost all property owners in the Project Area have identified the desire to address Americans with Disabilities Act (ADA) needs.